TheBigBookMan/grad-dip/Networking/Cisco IOS Overview.md

 			- only the privileged exec mode may access theg global configuration mode and all other mode spceialised onfiguration modes
 			- purpose for viewing system info and entering configuration mode
 	- **Moving between the user Exec and privileged Exec modes**-
-		- 'allow' and 'deactivate' statements switch between user and privieleged EXEC modes in the CLI
+		- 'enable' and 'disable' statements switch between user and privieleged EXEC modes in the CLI
 		- use the 'enable' command to access the privileged EXEC mode
 		- the enable mode is another name for priveleged exec mode
 		- enable commands syntax-